gabek/Amplitude-Brightscript/README.md

 	details = CreateObject("roAssociativeArray")
 	details.buttonName = "Back"

 	Analytics = GetSession().Analytics
 	Analytics.AddEvent("Button Pressed", details)

 **Details**
 -----------
-All events (Including the initial **Identify** at initialization time are queued up and sent as batches to SegmentIO.
+All events are queued up and sent as batches to Amplitude.
 This is why the timer needs to be ping'ed during the event loop.
-The events are sent to Segment.IO every 60 seconds as long as your event loop is still active.
+The events are sent every 60 seconds as long as your event loop is still active.